Connecting Rooms: Critical reception

-David Mcgillivray wrote inThe Monthly Film Bulletin: "Another doomed attempt to locate an old-fashioned, melodramatic romance in a contrived, contemporary setting.
+David Mcgillivray wrote in The Monthly Film Bulletin: "Another doomed attempt to locate an old-fashioned, melodramatic romance in a contrived, contemporary setting.
 Franklin Gollings' script (based on an unpublished play) begins by dropping conspicuous clues as to the nature of the guilty secrets that are to draw the lonely tenants together.
 "People are very kind", remarks the cellist a propos the 'concert' she has just given; while the mere mention of teachers favouring one pupil more than the rest is enough to send the schoolmaster's teacup flying as he backs defensively into the sanctity of his bedsitter. ...
 And so the patchwork progresses, with Miss Davis and Alexis Kanner struggling sedulously to cap each other's mannerisms, until the inevitable ending sends the stars wandering arm in arm into the future."

 Kine Weekly wrote: "The fact that the plot is novelettish is not necessarily a vice in a film.
 The four main characters are all firmly, if conventionally, drawn and their interaction makes for reasonable drama, though seasoned cinemagoers are likely to guess the faintly happy ending.
 The direction is leisurely, but some of the cutting seems too sharp.
 Bette Davis plays the part of Wanda, who is a lot older than she appears, in that unmistakable, forceful Bette Davis style.
 Michael Redgrave, who does, of course, know how schoolmasters act and react, is pathetically and sympathetically dispirited as Wallraven; and Alexis Kanner is suitably bright and nasty as Mickey.
 A clever cameo of the nosey, sex-starved landlady is given by Kay Walsh."

 Time Out London wrote "Riddled with act and scene pauses ... it's a fairly classic condensation of several fetishistic concerns endemic to British cinema."

 In The Radio Times Guide to Films Adrian Turner gave the film 2/5 stars, calling the film a "slightly bonkers drama" and adding: "It's all very 1930s except for the Swinging London appendages of pop stars and an air of kookiness."

 Leslie Halliwell wrote "Aggressively dismal melodrama which would be hilarious if it were not so sadly slow and naive."

 TV Guide called the film a "dull, sappy melodrama."